SwarmUS/SwarmUS-doc/docs/sections/reference/Interloc/how_it_works/distance.md

 ## Further Reading

-The following application notes produced by Decawave can be read in order to understand the used algorithm, but also as a way to learn about different algorithms that could be implemented as well as corrections for non line-of-sight operation and calibrations in order to achieve maximum accuracy.
+The following application notes produced by Decawave can help understanding the algorithm used in the SwarmUS platform.
+They also contain some knowledge about different algorithms that could be implemented as well as corrections for non line-of-sight operation and calibrations in order to achieve maximum accuracy.

 * [Application Note APS006 - Part 1 Channel Effects on Range Accuracy](https://www.decawave.com/wp-content/uploads/2018/10/APS006_Part-1-Channel-Effects-on-Range-Accuracy_v1.03.pdf)
 * [Application Note APS006 - Part 2 NLOS Operation and Optimizations](https://www.decawave.com/wp-content/uploads/2018/10/APS006_Part-2-NLOS-Operation-and-Optimizations_v1.5.pdf)